JKang025/arb-bet/README.md

 ```

 ### Usecase
-By default, the information - such as an arbitrage oppertunities - is outputed onto the console.
+By default, the information - such as an arbitrage opportunities - is outputed onto the console.
 However, if the program is run with the --gui flag, it will open a GUI that displays the relevant information.
-Furthermore, with the --email flag, the program will send an email containing arbitrage opperunities.
-The --refreshtime argument can be used to edit how often the program checks for opperunities; although we suspect checking every day will be more than sufficient, considering bets aren't updated frequently.
+Furthermore, with the --email flag, the program will send an email containing arbitrage opportunities.
+The --refreshtime argument can be used to edit how often the program checks for opportunities; although we suspect checking every day will be more than sufficient, considering bets aren't updated frequently.

 ## Overview